KevinAdhaikal/CAINode/README.md

    - [chat.archive_conversation](#chatarchive_conversation) - Archive your conversation.
 This function works only for single character chat.
    - [chat.duplicate_conversation](#chatduplicate_conversation) - Duplicate your conversation.
 This function works only for single character chat.
    - [chat.rename_conversation](#chatrename_conversation) - Rename your conversation title.
 This function works only for single character chat.
+   - [chat.conversation_facts](#chatconversation_facts) - i dont know what is this. but maybe this is for getting the facts of your conversation, i guess...?
 - [Voice Function List](#voice-function-list)
    - [voice.user_created_list](#voiceuser_created_list) - Get list of user created voice information.
    - [voice.info](#voiceinfo) - Get a voice information.